 The Department of BIT offers an Accelerated BBA/MS program to outstanding undergraduate majors in Business Information & Technology (B.B.A.).
 Students accepted into the program may begin coursework for the M.S. in Information Systems and/or a 4-course Graduate Certificate during their senior year.
 Students interested in this accelerated program are encouraged to begin planning for it early in their undergraduate careers, in consultation with both their undergraduate advisor and the M.S.
 Coordinator of the Department of Business Information & Technology.

 The MSIS (formerly MSBA in MIS) degree provides its students with courses that contain the core content of all information systems programs, with the content directed toward managerial-level activities.
 Courses often use team activities, case studies, and real-world projects to focus on the types of knowledge and skills needed for effective management of an organization's computer and communications technologies and its information resources.
-Specific BIT courses used as a basis for this program include topics such as business analytics, database systems, information assurance, systems analysis and design, business intelligence, data communications and networks, computer hardware and system software, and information systems management and planning.
+BIT courses for this program include topics such as business analytics, database systems, information assurance, systems analysis and design, business intelligence, data communications and networks, computer hardware and system software, and information systems management and planning.

 Doctor of Philosophy (Ph.D.) in Business Administration with concentration in Business Information and Technology

 The Ph.D. degree with a concentration in BIT focuses primarily on the preparation of new college/university-level faculty, specifically targeting the teaching and research expectations for faculty.
 Students review the core topics in information systems, with an emphasis on current research related to those topics.
 Their basic BIT courses typically contain components in which students review the related research and/or conduct related research and make presentations of results.
-Specific BIT courses used as a basis for this program include topics such as business analytics, systems analysis and design, business intelligence, computer and network security, and information systems management and planning.
+BIT courses for this program include topics such as business analytics, systems analysis and design, business intelligence, computer and network security, and information systems management and planning.
 Students in this program also take seven courses specifically related to research methodology, as well as two seminar courses in research specifically related to the field of information systems.

 The field of data analytics, also described as business intelligence, is exploding in all segments of the business landscape.
 Tools and techniques of data mining, text mining, web mining, and artificial intelligence, combined with the use of "big data" are driving marketing, finance, economics, and virtually all other aspects of business to new heights.
 This certificate prepares the Business Analyst, Manager and the Project Leader to learn the language and fundamentals of mathematical modeling, artificial intelligence and data engagement metrics from structured and unstructured data sources for effectiveness measurement to determine a successful business strategy.